nbenkler/CS210_Data_Structures/README.md

 ## Assignment_5

 #### Exercise targeted at:
-  +Implementing and understanding a few simple search algorithms.
+  + Implementing and understanding a few simple search algorithms.
-  +Getting better acquainted with generics and interfaces in Java.
+  + Getting better acquainted with generics and interfaces in Java.

 #### Important Files:
   + SearchableCollection.java -- An interface for use with the exploration of search algorithms in other .java files